-BE 180 Business Communications 4 Students enrolling in BUSN 160 must have an appropriate placement score (see course description) or have taken MATH Minimum total hours required for certificate 37 103.
+Students enrolling in BUSN 160 must have an appropriate placement score (see course description) or have taken MATH

 Computer Technology Programs

 A certificate or Associate in Applied Science degree in a computer career program will provide the hands-on, problem-solving skills needed to get started in a variety of computer fields.
 The Associate in Applied Science degrees include a real-world internship so students graduate with real on-the-job experience.